Sanjudebnath123/IMDB-Data-Analysis/README.md

 4. Which movie genres are most common in data set ?
 5. Which movie have the higest IMDb Score ?
 6. Which are the Top 5 budget movies ?
+7. Which country produce the most number of movies ?

 Summarizing the report findings, here are the results of the analysis :
 -